runxinlin/Research_Codes_2021/ReadMe.txt

  R_(i,t)- R_(f,t)=〖a_i+ β〗_(i,1) R_(MKT,t)+β_(i,2) R_(MC,t)+β_(i,3) R_(PE,t)+β_(i,4) R_(OP,t)+β_(i,5) R_(INV,t)+ε_(i,t)

 -The insight here is that the CS factors are constructed from the same portfolios (3 factors * 2*3 double sorts, a total of 18 double-sorted portfoliots) that are used to produce TS factors.
-As a result, the CS factor models can be compared with TS factor model in a "fair" way -The evaluation metrics that this study adopted are a bunch of "Alpha Test" and the different measures of the goodness of fit.
+As a result, the CS factor models can be compared with TS factor model in an apple-to-apple case

+-The evaluation metrics that this study adopted are a bunch of "Alpha Test" and the different measures of the goodness of fit.

  ***The regression section is completely conducted on Python.
 As the Python_final file summarises